 Have you ever wondered what it would be like to work on an organic farm?
 I know I have.
 Wwoofing is without a doubt the largest farm work volunteer network online.
-Originally stared in New Zealand, this website has gone global and now has jobs available all around the world.
+Originally started in New Zealand, this website has gone global and now has jobs available all around the world.

 Typically these jobs are a direct exchange.
-You get hired to work 6 – 8 hours per day on the farm, and in exchange you get free room and board.
+You get hired to work 6 – 8 hours per day on the farm, and in exchange, you get free room and board.
 It’s a great way to meet new people, learn valuable skills and work outdoors.